felipe88alves/sortKeyHttpServer/README.md

 The application can be accessed using port 80:
 - `http://localhost/`

-The application will bind to the teminal and provide live logs.
+The application will bind to the terminal and provide live logs.
 Type `Ctrl+C` to stop the docker deployment.

 ### K8s Deployment using yaml manifests